Assassination of Kim Jong-nam: Autopsy

 An autopsy was conducted despite North Korean diplomats objecting to any such procedure on Kim's body.
 Malaysian officials later commented that the autopsy proceeded as the North Korean diplomats failed to submit a formal protest.
 A post-mortem on Kim was conducted on 15 February at the Kuala Lumpur Hospital mortuary in the presence of several North Korean officials, and concluded the following day with formally confirming the identity of Kim's body.
 The autopsy was conducted by pathologist Mohamad Shah Mahmood of Kuala Lumpur Hospital, who testified that Kim's lungs, brain, liver and spleen were affected by the poison.
-Chemical pathologist Nur Ashikin Othman (Note: Alternatively transliterated as Nur Asyikin Osman.) testified that Kim's urine showed the effects of being exposed to the poison.
+A chemical pathologist testified that Kim's urine showed the effects of being exposed to the poison.
 Low levels of acetylcholinesterase indicated that Kim had been exposed to an insecticide or nerve agent.
-Forensic consultant Dr. Nurliza bte Abdullah testified that Kim's pupil constriction, and the feces in his underwear, suggested he had been poisoned.
+A forensic consultant testified that Kim's pupil constriction, and the feces in his underwear, suggested he had been poisoned.

 On 24 February, Malaysia's police chief Khalid Abu Bakar announced that a post-mortem toxicology report had found traces of the nerve agent VX on Kim's face.
 According to experts, the use of VX may explain why two assailants were involved, because the assailants "could have wiped two or more precursors" in Kim's face.
 This is referred to as a binary chemical weapon.
 This method could ensure that the assailants were not themselves killed by the poison, which can be fatal in very small amounts; additionally, smuggling the chemical components into Malaysia separately could have helped avoid detection.
 Aisyah reported she vomited in the taxi afterward and has continued to feel unwell.